-- 1. The Decisions of the County Board of Equalization determining the taxable value of the Subject Property for tax years 2015, 2016 and 2017, are affirmed. - 2.
-The taxable value of the Subject Property for tax year 2015 is:
+- 1. The Decision of the County Board of Equalization determining the taxable value of the Subject Property for tax year 2015, is vacated and reversed. - 2.
+The Decisions of the County Board of Equalization determining the taxable value of the Subject Property for tax years 2016 and 2017, are affirmed. - 3.
+The taxable value of the Subject Property for tax years 2015, 2016 and 2017 is: